mlflow/mlflow/docs/source/pipelines.rst

 4. Test changes by running the pipeline and observing the results it produces.
 MLflow Pipelines intelligently caches results from each :ref:`Pipeline Step <steps-key-concept>`, ensuring that steps are only executed if their inputs, code, or configurations have changed, or if such changes have occurred in dependent steps.
-Once you are satisfied with the performance of your changes, commit them to a branch of the :ref:`Pipeline Repository
+Once you are satisfied with the results of your changes, commit them to a branch of the :ref:`Pipeline Repository
    <pipeline-repositories-key-concept>` in order to ensure reproducibility and share or review the
    changes with your team.